 Here are four instances where Whole Life Insurance makes sense:

-Estate planning: Long story short, this is a way to provide a lump sum of cash for your beneficiaries.
+Estate Planning: Long story short, this is a way to provide a lump sum of cash for your beneficiaries.

-Business planning: May help fund a buy-sell agreement or retain key employees.
+Business Planning: May help fund a buy-sell agreement or retain key employees.

 Final Expense: A life insurance policy designed for people over the age of 70.
 Coverage for these types of policies are small ($5,000 – $20,000).
 Final Expense policies come in the form of a Whole Life policy.

 Kids: Life insurance for a kid is inexpensive.
-Let’s say you purchase a Permanent Life policy for your child today and next month he/she is diagnosed with something making them uninsurable.
+Let’s say you purchase a Permanent Life policy for your child today and next month he/she is diagnosed with skin cancer making them uninsurable.
 As long as the premiums are paid, your child will have the policy with them for as long as they live.

 Rodney and Ashley have worked hard for several years to build their business.
-They have 2 children.
-1 is active in the business while the other is pursing other interests.
+They have two children.
+One is active in the business while the other is pursing other interests.
 Rodney and Ashley have a succession plan in place so the child that is active in the day-to-day business will be able to take over.
 To keep things fair they have purchased a life insurance policy of equal value to the business naming their second child as beneficiary.